German Emperor: Creation

 The title was carefully chosen by Otto von Bismarck, Minister President of Prussia and Chancellor of the North German Confederation, after discussion which continued until the proclamation of King Wilhelm I of Prussia as emperor at the Palace of Versailles during the Siege of Paris.
 Wilhelm accepted this title grudgingly on 18 January, having preferred "Emperor of Germany" (Kaiser von Deutschland).
 However, that would have signaled a territorial sovereignty unacceptable to the South German monarchs, as well as a claim to lands outside his realm (Austria, Switzerland, Luxembourg, etc.).

 "Emperor of the Germans", as had been proposed at the Frankfurt Parliament in 1849, was ruled out by Wilhelm as he considered himself a king who ruled by divine right and chosen "By the Grace of God", not by the people in a popular monarchy.
 But more in general, Wilhelm was unhappy about a crown that looked artificial (like Napoléon's), having been created by a constitution.
 He was afraid that it would overshadow the Prussian crown.

 Since 1867, the presidency (Bundespräsidium) of the North German Confederation had been a hereditary office of the kings of Prussia.
 The new constitution of 1 January 1871, following Reichstag and Bundesrat decisions on 9/10 December, transformed the North German Confederation (Norddeutscher Bund) into the German Empire (Deutsches Reich).
 This empire was a federal monarchy; the emperor was head of state and president of the federated monarchs (the kings of Bavaria, Württemberg, Saxony, the grand dukes of Baden, Mecklenburg-Schwerin, Hesse, among others, as well as the principalities, duchies and of the free cities of Hamburg, Lübeck and Bremen).

 Under the imperial constitution, the empire was a federation of states under the permanent presidency of the king of Prussia.
 Thus, the imperial crown was directly tied to the Prussian crown—something Wilhelm II discovered in the aftermath of World War I. He erroneously believed that he ruled the empire in personal union with Prussia.
 With the war's end, he conceded that he could not remain emperor, but initially thought he could at least retain his Prussian crown.
-However, his last chancellor, Prince Max of Baden, knew this was legally impossible, and announced Wilhelm's abdication of both thrones on 9 November, two days before the Armistice.
-Realizing his situation was untenable, Wilhelm went into exile in the Netherlands later that night.
-It was not until 28 November that Wilhelm formally gave up all "rights to the crown of Prussia and to the rights to the German imperial crown connected therewith."
+However, his last chancellor, Prince Max of Baden, knew this was legally impossible, and in order to keep control of the growing revolutionary movement in Berlin, unilaterally announced Wilhelm's abdication of both thrones on 9 November, two days before the Armistice.
+Wilhelm realized his situation was untenable when the army made clear it would not defend his throne.
+Accepting the fait accompli, Wilhelm went into exile in the Netherlands later that night.
+It was not until 28 November that Wilhelm formally acknowledged he had lost both of his crowns for good and gave up all claims to "the throne of Prussia and to the German imperial throne connected therewith."